Lifespan of ductwork

 HVAC

-The answer to 'lifespan of ductwork' is that properly installed and maintained ductwork can last 15-20 years or more.
-Ductwork is a critical component of your home's HVAC system, responsible for distributing heated or cooled air throughout your home.
-With proper care and occasional repairs, your ductwork can continue functioning efficiently for many years.
+The answer to 'lifespan of ductwork' is that properly installed and maintained ductwork can last 15-20 years or longer.
+Ductwork is a critical component of your HVAC system, responsible for distributing heated or cooled air throughout your home.
+With proper care and maintenance, the lifespan of your ductwork can be extended.

 Sources